Removing Pet Urine Smells From Carpeting on the Cheap

 Try Enzyme Neutralizers

-Have you tried the enzyme odor neutralizers such as Simple Solution or Nature’s Miracle?
+Have you tried the enzyme odor neutralizers such as Nature’s Miracle or Simple Solution?
 Personally, I’ve found Nature’s Miracle to be about the best.
 You have to follow the directions EXACTLY though and saturate the area with the product, then leave it there the appropriate amount of time.
 You also have to treat ALL the areas where the animal has urinated, because if you leave a spot undone, the animal will smell that and think it’s still “okay” to go there.

 This stuff can be expensive if you purchase it through a place like PetSmart, etc., on a regular basis.
 Check online and you’ll likely find cheaper sources of this stuff.
 Try Jeffer’s Pet Supply.
 They have some amazing deals.
 They also sell an ultraviolet light to help you “view” the urine stains, but this seems kind of expensive for what it is.
 Unfortunately, sometimes depending on your sub-floor or flooring, the odors still persist.